 Remote working is becoming more and more common, especially if your job allows you to be away from the office.
 You may be able to negotiate a telecommuting schedule working 2-3 days at home.
-It is not unusual that you need to be in the office for a specific period before you are able to start telecommuting, have this period specified in your contract.
+It’s not unusual that you need to be in the office for a specific period before you are able to start telecommuting, so have this period specified in your contract.
 This may be one of the best non-salary perks.

 Negotiate an early review

 This may sound like a boring one, but it can actually accelerate your first raise, and your career growth.
-You know what you are capable of, ask for a review of compensation and benefits in 6 months, and get it in writing.
+You know what you are capable of, so ask for a review of compensation and benefits in 6 months and get it in writing.
 You will want to prove your worth when you get started.
 By negotiating early performance reviews, you can ask to have goals outlined for that review.
 This will give you set objectives to achieve and make sure you start your role successfully.

 Other benefits you can negotiate